Sami-qc/qa-portfolio/fast-app-testing/test-cases/valid-test-cases.md

 **Steps:**
 1. Click Cancel Order
 **Expected Result:**
-Confirmation modal should appear asking user to confirm
+A confirmation message should appear asking the user to confirm the cancellation.
 ---

 ### TC-004